 About the Author:

 Evan is the Investor Relations Manager for Ashcroft Capital.
 As such, he spends his days working with investors to better understand their investment goals and background.
 With over 13 years in real estate, he has seen all sides of real estate from acquisitions to capital raising on the equity and debt side, to operations, and actively invests himself.
-Please feel free to connect with Evan here.
+Please feel free to connect with Evan on Linkedin.

 Disclaimer: The views and opinions expressed in this blog post are provided for informational purposes only, and should not be construed as an offer to buy or sell any securities or to make or consider any investment or course of action.